fabianmagrini/amazon-ecs-fargate-aspnetcore/README.md

 ```

-Since we are in the development environment we can tag service name 'mymvcweb' for the 'upstream app_servers' section in the nginx.conf file.
+Since we are in the development environment we can tag service name 'webapp' for the 'upstream app_servers' section in the nginx.conf file.
 When this is hosted in AWS Fargate task, we need change the value of 'upstream app_servers' to '127.0.0.1:5000'.
 Because when the Fargate task runs in Awsvpc networking mode (which is default) it will use the local loopback interface of 127.0.01 to connect to the other container (service) defined as a part of the Fargate task which will be covered in the later sections.